GanHD/isPrototypeOf/README.md

 # isPrototypeOf
-a recreation of the Javscript native Object.prototype.isProtoTypeOf function
+a recreation of the Javascript native Object.prototype.isProtoTypeOf function